aaanh/aaanh/README.md

 Have always been aspired to create some good stuff :^)

+Interested in: DevOps, IT Infra, Clustering & Orchestration

 Currently:
 - IT Spc. @ Genetec Inc. (internship)
 - AITS @ Concordia Univ. (part-time)